Alice Anderson: Work

-Anderson's first large-scale project using copper thread was "Rituals" at the Freud Museum in London where she represented on a large scale ‘the’ original gesture of surrounding an object with 30.000 metres of thread in 'Housebound' (2011), which replicated the entire length of digital cables found within the site.
+Anderson's first large-scale project using copper thread was "Rituals" at the Freud Museum in London, where she represented on a large scale "the" original gesture of surrounding an object with 30.000 metres of thread in "Housebound" (2011), which replicated the entire length of digital cables found within the site.
 Abstracting the innards of architecture to its digital nervous system, Anderson proceeded to apply this action to foundational structures within architecture: measuring, replicating, deconstructing and appropriating transitional structures such as stairs, windows and lifts housed within the host building.
 Anderson creates her own DATA as a poetic response to the "Big Data".
-Through the process of 'memorising' the structures with copper wire, the elements are printed, contorted and displaced, often to points beyond immediate recognition.
-This body of works within Anderson's practice is termed 'Architectures Data'.
+Through the process of "memorising" the structures with copper wire, the elements are printed, contorted and displaced, often to points beyond immediate recognition.
+This body of works within Anderson's practice is termed "Architectures Data".

 In September 2012, Anderson founded Alice Anderson's Collective Travelling Studio after a debut performance at the Whitechapel Gallery in London.

-In 2013, Alice Anderson's sculptures were featured at the 55th Venice Biennale.
-In 2015 Anderson participated in solo exhibitions at Wellcome Collection London and Espace Culturel Louis Vuitton, Paris.
-In 2016 Anderson installed a series of permanent sculptures at the Eiffel Historical Building in Paris, as well as created a "181 km walk" performative sculpture symbolising a biosphere and a "Google Bobbin" linking the whole planet in a group show at the Saatchi Gallery, in London.
+In 2013, Anderson's sculptures were featured at the 55th Venice Biennale.
+In 2015, she participated in solo exhibitions at Wellcome Collection London and Espace Culturel Louis Vuitton, Paris.
+In 2016, Anderson installed a series of permanent sculptures at the Eiffel Historical Building in Paris, as well as created a "181 km walk" performative sculpture symbolising a biosphere and a "Google Bobbin" linking the whole planet in a group show at the Saatchi Gallery, in London.

-Her recycled and assembled technological objects named "Spiritual Machines’ are referencing the book ‘The Age of Spiritual Machines: When Computers Exceed Human Intelligence’ by inventor and futurist Ray Kurzweil about artificial intelligence and the future course of humanity.
+Her recycled and assembled technological objects named "Spiritual Machines" are referencing the book "The Age of Spiritual Machines: When Computers Exceed Human Intelligence" by inventor and futurist Ray Kurzweil about artificial intelligence and the future course of humanity.

-In 2017, Anderson exhibited at the Royal Academy of Arts, London and began a series of performances at Centre Pompidou, who acquired her performance-generated sculpture, 'Floorboards Data', for their permanent collection in 2018.
+In 2017, Anderson exhibited at the Royal Academy of Arts, London and began a series of performances at Centre Pompidou, who acquired her performance-generated sculpture, "Floorboards Data", for their permanent collection in 2018.

-In 2019, the important step for Anderson was her residency at the Atelier Calder where she created a new range of paintings and sculptures and notably her ‘Geometric Dances’.
+In 2019, the important step for Anderson was her residency at the Atelier Calder, where she created a new range of paintings and sculptures and notably her "Geometric Dances".
 In 2020, Alice Anderson has been nominated for the Prix Marcel Duchamp and won the SAM Art Prize for Contemporary Art in 2023.